SNL-UCSB/cs176c-discussion-section/spring24/week4/yt_chunk_analysis/README.md

 # copy output of the above command and replace <PATH_TO_PYTHON_INTERPRETER>
 # with the output in set_env.sh
 ```
+8. Download the yt.pcap from the link below and put it in the main directory in yt_chunk_analysis : https://drive.google.com/file/d/11D8yqprLbwHhfmWBS1nZL8wryvMcqVWS/view?usp=sharing
 ## Converting PCAP to Parquet
 ```bash
 $ conda activate spark